MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/guidance-for-app-package-management.md

 ## Removing an app from the Store

 At times, you may want to stop offering an app to customers, effectively "unpublishing" it.
 To do so, click **Make app unavailable** from the **App overview** page.
-After you confirm that you want to make the app unavailable, within a few hours it will no longer be visible in the Store, and no new customers will be able to get it (unless they have a [promotional code](generate-promotional-codes.md) and are using a Windows 10/11 device).
+After you confirm that you want to make the app unavailable, within a few hours it will no longer be visible in the Store, and no new customers will be able to get it (unless they have a [promotional code](generate-promotional-codes.md) and are using a Windows 10 or Windows 11 device).

 > [!IMPORTANT]
 > This option will override any [visibility](choose-visibility-options.md#discoverability) settings that you have selected in your submissions.